danielwippermann/resol-vbus/README.md

 ## Work in progress

+## Version 0.29.0 (2024-01-22)

 - [BREAKING CHANGE] Changed IPv6 device discovery support activation.
     Previously the `options` object passed into `TcpDataSourceProvider#discoverDevices` needed an `ipv6` boolean value set to `true`.
 That option was removed in favor of a `family` string value which defaults to `"IPv4"` but can be set to `"IPv6"` to perform a IPv6 device discovery.
 In that case the two other options `localAddress` and `broadcastInterface` are required as well.
 See the documentation for more details.
+- Add verifiers for VBus-over-TCP commands to `TcpConnectionEndpoint`.
+- Add `connectionAttemptFailed` event to `TcpConnectionEndpoint`.

 ## Version 0.28.0 (2024-01-06)